 But one rainy Halloween night, the lights went out.
-I was no longer "the angel", the innocent, beautifully intact girl anymore, and no matter how much I stared at those wings on the floor, they were broken, and that little-feathered crown was crooked and bend beyond repair.
+I was no longer "the angel,” the innocent, beautifully intact girl anymore.
+No matter how much I stared at those wings on the floor, they were broken and that little feathered crown was crooked and bent beyond repair.

-I also took on the labels of unworthy and broken, not enough.
-I decided I needed to be perfect going forward, twist myself into a pretzel for others so as not to disappoint because I felt so damaged inside.
+I took on the labels of unworthy, broken, and not enough.
+I decided I needed to be perfect going forward, and twisted myself into a pretzel for others so I wouldn’t disappoint because I felt so damaged inside.

-I needed to be perfect, and not rock any boats.
-I lead with my masculine, and in essence conditioned the feminine right out of myself because it was much easier to DO than to BE.

-Because of this programming, I stayed so far out of my worth, allowing bad behaviour in relationships to be excused, and my needs to go unmet.
+I needed to be perfect and not rock any boats.
+I led with my masculinity, and in essence, conditioned the femininity right out of myself because it was much easier to DO than to BE.
+With this new “identity,” I stayed so far out of my worth, allowing bad behaviour in relationships to be excused and my needs to go unmet.

-My low self-worth and poor programming made it okay for me to ignore my intuition telling me "Hey- you know he's like cheating on you right?" or "Hey - you know those people aren't really your friends they're just using you, you know that right?"
+My low self worth and poor identity made it okay for me to ignore my intuition telling me, "hey, you know he's cheating on you right?" or "hey, you know those people aren't really your friends and they're just using you, you know that right?"

 I needed to ask myself the hard questions and unbecome all the things that I had become that I thought would make me worthy of love.
-What did I even love?
+What did I love?
 Who was I?
-I spent all my life doing for others, this made me happy, or did it?
+I spent all my life doing things for others and this made me happy, or did it?

 Maybe you see yourself in my story?

 My eviction was brutal because I loved my identities.
-I loved taking care of other people because I now realize looking back, that that’s how I deemed myself worthy of love.
-If I could fix people, if I could do for others, and if people needed me, then I would be worthy of love.
-NOPE.
-There is no prerequisites to our worth.
-I had to learn that lesson hard and fast, and it hurt. but here's what I know to be true: We’re ALL born Worthy and Enough, love is our default setting, but somewhere along the way, we conditioned out of us our birthright and we started believing that someone, or something outside of us could make us FEEL _____
+I loved taking care of other people because, I now realize as I look back, that it was how I deemed myself worthy of love.
+If I could fix people, if I could do things for others and if people needed me, then I would be worthy of love.

-As the words laid across my chest, I not only had a visual daily reminder that I could see, but I also had an anchor to touch and anchor it in.
-Eventually those words seeped into my cells like lotion to dry skin, and the game changed.
+As creators, I believe we are always our own first client because we create what we wish existed.
+As the words laid across my chest, I not only had a reminder that I could see, but I also had something to touch and anchor its positivity in.

-Find your anchor today at www.worthywands.com
+Find your anchor today at www.worthywands.com.

-More on me and my courses here
+More on me and my courses here.

 Do you have a Worthy Wand?
 I'd love to hear your story and how it's impacted your life.
-Please share it with me at email@example.com or come find me on Instagram Sending you so much love,
+Please share it with me at email@example.com or come find me on Instagram!